By Bill Plotkin, Ph.D.

 Underworld Purpose vs. Middleworld Purpose — and the Sacred Marriage

-After being initiated into our underworld, soul, or ecological purpose, there is no longer what we might have earlier called a middleworld purpose.
-Now we have a middleworld delivery system for our true (soul) purpose.
+After awakening to our underworld, soul, or ecological purpose, there is no longer what we might have earlier called a middleworld purpose.
+Now we have a middleworld delivery system (and identity) for our true (soul) purpose.
 Our social roles and vocational endeavors are means to an end.
 Following my soul initiation, for example, I have been in the roles of psychologist, vision fast guide, author, and soulcraft facilitator, among others, but none of these social-vocational roles constitute my purpose.
 Rather, they have been, for me, delivery systems for the weaving of cocoons.
-(This essay is also an effort at cocoon weaving.)
 Yeats delivered his silver and golden apples with the vehicles of poetry, theater, and metaphysics.
 Malidoma Somé befriends the “enemy/stranger” by interpreting African indigenous wisdom for Western people through writing, speaking, community rituals, workshops, and trainings.
-In addition to writing and speaking, Joanna Macy embodies that stone in her imaginal bridge between the East and the West through the delivery systems of Buddhist scholarship, systems thinking, Buddhism-infused activism, and a theory and methodology for personal and social change she calls the Work That Reconnects.
+In addition to writing and speaking, Joanna Macy embodies that stone in her imaginal East-West bridge through the delivery systems of Buddhist scholarship, systems thinking, Buddhism-infused activism, and an East-West theory and methodology for personal and social change she calls the Work That Reconnects.

 From the perspective of our middleworld lives, the soul is a dream.
 From the underworld perspective of our soul’s purpose, our middleworld lives — when disconnected from our souls — are illusions or phantasms, or drudgery.

 But our middleworld lives are not incidental to the soul.
 Far from it.
 The healthy, mature, middleworld ego is our means for making real our soul’s underworld desires.
-This is why there’s an ancient pancultural belief in a love affair between the soul and the ego; when they come together in partnership, this is the Sacred Marriage.
+This relationship is reflected in the belief, found in many cultures, in a love affair between the soul and the ego; when they come together in partnership, this is (a version of) the Sacred Marriage.
 Each has what the other lacks and longs for and is deeply allured by: The soul knows our true, destined place in the world, holds the knowledge of what is truly worth doing in our lives.
 But the soul has no means — no head or hands — to manifest that purpose.
-It is the healthy, mature ego that can fashion things and accomplish things in the material middleworld.
+It is the healthy, mature ego that can fashion things and achieve outcomes in the material middleworld.
 The soul is captivated by this strategic capacity of the ego’s to manifest, especially when accomplished artfully.
 The ego, in turn, is moonstruck by the soul’s visions and passions.
 The mature ego wants, more than anything in life, to make real the dreams the soul has been weaving since before our birth — this is the deepest love-making.
 And it is life-making.
 The soul wants, more than anything, to be partnered with an ego with that vast desire and that elegant and artful set of reality-shaping skills.
 How absolutely romantic!

-Upperworld and Underworld: Two Realms of the Spiritual or Transpersonal
+Upperworld and Underworld: The Two Complementary Realms of the Spiritual and Transpersonal

-In the mainstream Western world, most religious organizations operate primarily in the middleworld of personal healing, charity, community, and morality, some in a mature and life-enhancing way, some not.
-In the relatively rare instances when religious people in the West truly approach the spiritual or transpersonal, it’s virtually always upperworld, as is also the case in the East.
+In the mainstream Western world, most religious organizations operate primarily in the middleworld of personal healing, charity, community, and morality, some in mature and life-enhancing ways, some not.
+In the relatively rare instances when religious people in the West truly approach the spiritual, it’s virtually always of the upperworld, as is also the case in the East.

-Upperworld development in no way implies or requires underworld development.
+Upperworld spiritual development in no way implies or requires underworld spiritual development.
 And vice versa.
 You can be an enlightened Zen master and not have a clue about your soul purpose — probably true of most Zen masters.
-And you can be a soul-initiated adult and never have had an experience of nondual consciousness.
+And you can be a soul-initiated adult and never have had an experience of transcendence.

-But the universal and unique transpersonal are inextricably interwoven whether or not we’ve consciously experienced either one or their interconnectedness.
-In just two thirteenth-century sentences, Rumi — the Persian Sufi mystic — managed to sew together the upperworld and underworld or, better, showed how we can never have one without the other:
+Actually, the universal and unique transpersonal are inextricably interwoven whether or not we have consciously experienced either one or their interconnectedness.
+Given that everything is what it is by virtue of its relationship with everything else, each thing has a unique and ultimate place in the ultimate reality or Ultimate Mystery.
+In just two thirteenth-century sentences, Rumi — the Persian Sufi mystic — managed to sew together the spiritual upperworld and underworld or, better, showed how one cannot exist without the other: